FAFSA: 10 Things You Need to Know

 2) Each person/contributor (parents, student, student’s spouse, parent’s spouse) providing financial information on the FAFSA needs their own FSA ID, a username/password combo that is used to sign electronically.
 You can get that at anytime.
 It can take a couple days to process.
 Click here.
 If married parents file their taxes jointly, only one will need an FSA ID.

-3) Your student should be in charge of this process.
-It is an important learning experience.
+3) Your student should be in charge of this process with their parents as an important partner.
+It is a great learning experience.
 Students need to understand the financial process, the financial cost, and the potential future burden if loans are involved.
 They should begin the FAFSA, complete their section, and invite the contributors’ to provide their pieces.

 4) Filing is a good idea even if you don’t think you are eligible for federal financial aid.
 Federal student loans require the FAFSA.
 Many colleges require it for merit-aid consideration.
 Also, if something should happen in the future to change your financial situation (illness, loss of job), having a FAFSA on file is helpful.